Vantiq/vantiq-extension-sources/pythonExecSource/docs/Usage.md

 To do this, we make use of the `connectorSpecificInclusions` property to perform the build.
 The `connectorSpecificInclusions` identifies a directory that contains files that are to be included in the connector's Docker image.
 For the this connector, we require that that property be specified, and that the directory specified contain a file named `localRequirements.txt`.
 This should be a file in the [pip requirements format](https://pip.pypa.io/en/stable/reference/requirements-file-format/).
 This file will be provided to pip as part of the Docker image build to load the Python packages required by this connector.

-In the rare case where no Python packages are necessary, the `localRequirements.txt` file can be empty.
+In the rare case where no other Python packages are necessary, the `localRequirements.txt` file can be empty.

 For example, if one were expecting to run Python code making use of the _numpy_ package, one would create a `localRequirements.txt` file with the following contents: